Maddie Parker: Storylines

 Maddie's earlier storylines started when she received a creepy Valentine's card, which leads to Maddie being worried that someone might be following her.
 Soon, Michael, an old flame of Maddie's turns up and gets an unwelcome reception.
 Maddie began to rekindle her love for Michael, as the pair begins to date and reminisce about better times.
 However, Maddie gets a bit concerned over his jealous behaviour and dumped him.
 Maddie later discovered that Michael was mentally ill, after he became highly obsessed with Maddie becoming his wife.

 Things begin to get increasingly out of hand, when Michael kidnapped Maddie and her friend Jude Cunningham (Davinia Taylor), and took them hostage.
 He then drove them to Scotland, ready to marry Maddie.
 Maddie refused to put on the wedding dress and go through the charade of marriage to Michael, which made Michael mad and he took Jude up to the roof as revenge.
 For a moment it looked as if Michael was going to push Jude off the roof, but Maddie came up dressed in a wedding dress, and he was distracted.
 As Jude manages to escape his clutches, Michael fell to his death.
 Jude than tried to console Maddie over Michael's death but Maddie decided to go away to come to terms with it all.
 When Maddie returns, she told Jude that she wanted a fresh start by expanding the Parkers.
 Yet, Maddie still found it hard to get over Michael's death and became increasingly insecure about her safety.
-Maddie decided the only way she could make a new start was by leaving Hollyoaks, and leaving Parkers in the hands of Jude.
-She left the village to live with her mother.
+Maddie decides the only way she can make a new start is by leaving Hollyoaks, and leaving Parkers in the hands of Jude.
+She leaves the village to live with her mother.

+Reception

+Marianna Manson from Closer Online put Maddie on her list of the most iconic black characters in British soap operas, writing, "Maddie was introduced as one of the original cast, and during her time on the show was kidnapped by a mentally unstable ex, Michael, who held her hostage and tried to force her to marry him.
+Maddie eventually left Hollyoaks in 1997 to start afresh, and we haven't heard from her since."